BoltzExchange/boltz-backend/docs/renegotiating.md

 Renegotiation offers several advantages over refunding and creating a new swap:

-- **Lower fees**: Avoids additional onchain transaction fees for refund transactions
+- **Lower fees**: Avoids additional on-chain transaction fees by avoiding refund transactions
 - **Simpler workflow**: No need to generate new preimages or derive new keys
 - **Better UX**: Users can recover from mistakes without starting over